 Sota Sapphire was in its time the only high-end turntable produced in America and, thanks to excellent sales results, has inspired many to begin construction and production.

-Partly owned by Kirin and Donna Bodinet, today SOTA (State Of The Art) is a respectable producer of not only turntables but also record cleaners, dealing with service, repairs, upgrades, modification and sale of parts and accessories related to reproduction of vinyl.
-The design team, apart from the above, is made up of David Fletcher, an electronics designer and analogue reproduction physics consultant, Jack Shafton and John Gilmore.
+Partly owned by Kirin and Donna Bodinet, today SOTA (State Of The Art) is a respectable producer of not only turntables but also record cleaners, dealing with service, repairs, upgrades, modification, and sale of parts and accessories related to reproduction of the records.
+The design team, apart from the above, consists of David Fletcher, an electronics designer and analog reproduction physics consultant, Jack Shafton and John Gilmore.
 Everyone was involved in the design of Comet, Moonbeam, Millenia’s turntable and both models of record cleaners.
-Today’s products with their quality continue to tradition, and thanks to post-marketing and maintenance, the number of satisfied customers is growing.
+Today’s products with their quality continue the tradition, and thanks to post-marketing and maintenance, the number of satisfied customers is growing.

-As production of tone arms, which would follow the turntables with its quality, is very demanding and painstaking, intelligent manufacturers take modified tone arms of proven quality and mount them on their turntables.
-The Comet is standardly supplied with the Rega S303 tone arm which proved to be a very good combination.
+As production of tone arms, which would follow the turntables with its quality, is very demanding and painstaking, intelligent manufacturers take modified tonearms of proven quality and mount them on their turntables.
+The Comet is by standard supplied with the Rega S303 tonearm which proved to be a very good combination.

-Thanks to the new material, turntable manufacturers are fighting vibration by choosing and combining the material, and less often with sub-chassis.
+Thanks to the new material, turntable manufacturers are fighting vibration by choosing and combining the material, and less often with suspended sub-chassis.
 The Comet housing is made from a thick piece of composite shining finishing and even better interior vibration damping.
 Such a housing, with the help of three feet, which is made of a sticky absorbent polymer, is resistant to the effect of vibration from the environment.
-Asynchronous 24-pole motor over a rubber strap drive a hard-shell sub platter with a sharp focusing direction.
-On top of that it comes a black platter made with sandwich technique.
-Sandwich ofa a sub platter and the platter are two layers of plexiglass between which is a layer of high density polymers and high absorbent abilities.
-The bearing cup is made of a material called Turcit, self-extinguishing polymer teflon impregnated.
+Asynchronous 24-pole motor over a rubber strap drives a hard-shell sub-platter with a sharp focusing direction.
+On top of that, it comes to a black platter made with sandwich technique.
+Sandwich of a sub-platter and the platter are two layers of plexiglass between which is a layer of high-density polymers with high absorbent abilities.
+The bearing cup is made of a material called Turcit, self-extinguishing polymer Teflon impregnated.

-Unlike many turntables with a similar construction, Comet is relatively insensitive to positioning in the listening room.
-We do not have to waste the words about Rega 303, because we know more or less everything about this great product.
-The only probable defect is the impossibility of adjusting VTA (as it is called the SRA – Stylus Rack Angle today), but it is possible to intervene with attached pads (placed under the screws that secure the bearinf of the tone arm).
+Unlike many turntables with similar construction, Comet is relatively insensitive to positioning in the listening room.
+We do not have to waste the words about Rega 303 because we know more or less everything about this great product.
+The only probable defect is the impossibility of adjusting VTA (as it is called the SRA – Stylus Rack Angle today), but it is possible to intervene with attached pads (placed under the screws that secure the bearing of the tonearm).
 Theoretically and practically, VTA is an important parameter, but the theory quickly falls into the water.
-Due to the different thicknesses of the records VTA is constantly changing.
+Due to the different thicknesses of the records, VTA is constantly changing.
 For perfect adjustment, it would be necessary to fix it for each record, which is exceptionally difficult to perform.
-So set the tone arm to the height where the VTA will be right for the thickness of most of the records in the collection and enjoy the music.
+So set the tonearm to the height where the VTA will be right for the thickness of most of the records in the collection and enjoy the music.

-For this review we used Audio Technique OC10 tone arm, compliance 9×10-6 cm/Dyn, 0,4 mV output voltage.
+For this review, we used Audio Technica OC10 tonearm, compliance 9×10-6 cm/Dyn, 0,4 mV output voltage.
 The impedance is set to 100 ohms and a torque of 1.6 g.

 The first thing that struck in the ears was the dark background from which the music came from.
 Microdynamics immediately shone in the audible and recognizable interplay of quietly playing instruments, smooth and effortless.
-Throughout the hallowed area, the order, the serenity and the collaboration of musicians reigned, and the leading instruments and/or singers stepped into the space.
+Throughout the hallowed area, the order, the serenity and the collaboration of musicians reigned, and the leading instruments and/or singers stepped into space.
 Although the soloists dominated(of course, depending on the recording), the orchestra in the background did not lose its clarity and detail.
 All shades were recognizable and smooth.
 The central area, where much of the music is happening, was seamlessly integrated with the edges, smooth and flowing.
-The combination of the turntable, tone arm and the cartridge clearly revealed even the slightest differences in the production, clearly outlining all three dimensions of the music player’s space.
-Part of the merit can certainly be allocated to the tone arm, but we must not forget that the turntable and the tonearm must prevent the generation and regeneration of any parasitic vibrations that would reach the needle/cartrdige and cause their unwanted motion and, consequently, reproduce information not recorded on the vinyl.
-In addition, the turntable must maintain a constant speed without any fluctuation of any kind, which makes no problem for Comet.
+The combination of the turntable, tonearm, and the cartridge revealed even the slightest differences in the production, clearly outlining all three dimensions of the music player’s space.
+Part of the merit can certainly be allocated to the tonearm, but we must not forget that the turntable and the tonearm must prevent the generation and regeneration of any parasitic vibrations that would reach the needle/cartridge and cause their unwanted motion and, consequently, reproduce information not recorded on the vinyl.
+Also, the turntable must maintain a constant speed without any fluctuation of any kind, which makes no problem for Comet.

-Sota Comet accompanied with in S303 does not equalizes different recordings and productions, but reproduces an important but not drastic difference.
-Through the multi-week listening of different music from different recods, the combination has shown that today they are producing turntable music that is reproduced in the same analogous way that older audiophiles like to remember and younger, unfortunately, do not know.
+Sota Comet accompanied with S303 does not equalize different recordings and productions but reproduces an important but not drastic difference.
+Through the multi-week listening of different music from different records, the combination has shown that today they are producing turntable music that is reproduced in the same analogous way that older audiophiles like to remember and younger, unfortunately, do not know.

 Comet and S303 make this kit easy to handle and instead of endless distress in search for perfect geometry indulge in the long and cheerful enjoyment of music.

 Do not forget that with the purchase of turntable all the problems of faithful reproduction are not resolved.
-We all know that the chain is strong as strong as the weakest link.
-Accordingly it is necessary to carefully select the cartridge and at the end, but not least, a better phono preamp that will guarantee that the weak signal will be amplified as well as with the correct and accurate RIAA equalization.
-Only then will all the components of this great source of analogue sound achieve results above expectations.
+We all know that the chain is strong as the weakest link.
+Accordingly, it is necessary to carefully select the cartridge and at the end, but not least, a better phono preamp that will guarantee that the weak signal will be amplified as well as with the correct and accurate RIAA equalization.
+Only then will all the components of this great source of analog sound achieve results above expectations.